 What To Look For…?

-Anyone intimately familiar with the Threat Assessment Process would quickly discern that some of the Terrorist’s traits and characteristics are common to the disgruntled employee.
-If you would like a copy of Dr. Rovner’s article, please request if via email and I will send you a copy of along with contact information for Dr. Rovner.
+Anyone intimately familiar with the Threat Assessment Process would quickly understand that some of the Terrorist’s traits and characteristics are common to the disgruntled employee.
+If you would like a copy of Dr. Rovner’s article, I’d be happy to forward you a copy.
+Please request it via email.